Perspective | Why does it matter when athletes speak out? Just ask the kids.

 But it’s more powerful and emotional and resonant when you hear how that’s being processed at ground level.

-“When they left the shirt on home plate,” said Daniel Marshall Jr., “it was really powerful.
+“When they left the shirt on home plate,” Daniel Marshall Jr. said, “it was really powerful.
 That’s something that really stuck with me.”

-“I heard Tim Anderson say it’s bigger than politics — it’s not politics,” said Langston Speed.
+“I heard Tim Anderson say it’s bigger than politics — it’s not politics,” Langston Speed said.
 “It’s basic human rights.
 And the fact that we have to say we matter is kind of concerning.
 We shouldn’t have to say we matter.
 We should say that we’re needed.”

-Matthew Harden is 15 and lives in Greenbelt.
-Daniel Marshall and Langston Speed are both 14 and live in the District.
+Harden is 15 and lives in Greenbelt.
+Marshall and Speed are 14 and live in the District.
 They are students and young Black men.
 They are baseball players at three different high schools and teammates at the Nationals Youth Baseball Academy in Southeast, where there has been as much discussion these days about the climate in the country as there has been about getting in front of a grounder.

 They are kids, kids with athletic heroes.
 But they are also listeners and thinkers, and Lord knows 2020 brings a lot to listen to and think about.
 There was George Floyd, who died in police custody in Minneapolis.
-There was Breonna Taylor, dead at the hands of police in Louisville.
+There was Taylor, dead at the hands of police in Louisville.
 There was Ahmaud Arbery, shot while jogging near his own neighborhood in Georgia.
 There was Blake, shot by police in Kenosha, Wis.
 Process that, kids.

 “Just feeling anger and just, like, disappointment,” Langston said.
 “Because it keeps happening and keeps happening, and it was still happening.
 I can’t even say I was shocked.”

 Hearing that, from a 14-year-old, is knee-buckling.
 But this is where the athletes come in.
 They are, it’s clear, fostering discussion.
-Put aside that there are people who believe the Black Lives Matter logo written on the court in the NBA bubble is a disgrace, that there are people who still — right now, in 2020 — believe James shouldn’t continue to speak so forcefully and thoughtfully, as he did Tuesday night following a Lakers’ loss in Game 3 of the Western Conference finals.
+Put aside that there are people who believe the Black Lives Matter logo written on the court in the NBA bubble is a disgrace, that there are people who still — right now, in 2020 — believe James shouldn’t continue to speak so forcefully and thoughtfully, as he did Tuesday following a Lakers loss in Game 3 of the Western Conference finals.

 “I just said that what’s going on in our community is not okay,” James said.
 “And we fear for that, and we fear for our lives.
 It’s something that we go on every single day as a Black man and a Black woman and a Black kid, a Black girl.
 We fear.
 We fear that moment when we’re pulled over.”